Alvyre/Space-Rocket/README.md

 - Click on Next and **verify** if all library files have been imported
 - Finish

+#### Check Java Build Path to connect the LeapMotion lib

+- In Eclipse, go to *Project* > *Properties*
+- Go to the subcategory *Java Build Path*
+- Go to the tab *Libraries*
+- **Check** if there is no error.
+If there are errors:
+    - Check if the file `LeapJava.jar` is detected
+    - Check if the file `LeapJava.jar` is located to the good leapmotion lib OS folder
+    - Check if `Native location library` is configurated with the good leapmotion lib OS folder

+- **Apply** and click OK

 #### Play

 - **Connect** your MIDI controller and your Leap Motion